-Full-time and half-time members who do not have adequate health care coverage at the time of enrollment or who lose coverage due to participation in the program are eligible for AmeriCorps health care insurance.
+Full-time and half-time members serving in a full-time capacity who do not have adequate health care coverage at the time of enrollment or who lose coverage due to participation in the program are eligible for AmeriCorps health care insurance.
 Health insurance is provided through Summit America.